ReAlign/realign.github.io/src/.vuepress/theme/README.md

 order: 1          # Order of display in list categories
 top: true         # Include category in navigation Top
 title: Vue.js
 description:
 excerpt:
-slug: vuejs       # Used in post yaml for the array of categories
+slug: vue         # Used in post yaml for the array of categories
 ---
 ```